THE MOVIE RUN BACKWARD: BRUCE JACKSON & DIANE CHRISTIAN’S “CREELEY” PLUS SHORT FILMS BY SHARITS, FISHER AND BANNON

 Total run time: ~82 minutes

 The Movie Run Backward is the fourth in an ongoing series of film screenings at Black Rock Arts.
-Special thanks to The Film-Makers’ Cooperative for their loan of Glass Shadows, to Tony Bannon for locating this rare print of Reunion, and to Bruce Jackson and Diane Christian for allowing us to share Creeley.
+Special thanks to The Film-Makers’ Cooperative for their loan of Glass Shadows, to Tony Bannon for locating this rare print of Reunion, and to Bruce Jackson and Diane Christian for sharing Creeley.
+The Sharits just appeared, seemingly out of nowhere.